causejs/causejs/README.md

 Cause JS is the first, truly 100% declarative programming language for the browser.

-It comes with Chrome DevTools for real-time event editing and monitoring.
+It comes with Chrome DevTools extensions for real-time event editing and monitoring.

 Faster startup than the popular frameworks, and weighing in at 15KB with brotli compression.